The Headless CMS Landscape: A Comparison Guide for Contentful, Strapi, and Sanity

 Businesses benefit from its composable architecture, which supports instant updates and integrations with ecommerce and AI ecosystems.
 Contentful boasts high reliability, with 99.99% uptime, making it suitable for high-traffic scenarios like major retail events.
 Target users include marketers and large organizations seeking efficiency gains, such as reducing content production time significantly.

-Pros include robust AI-driven personalization and centralized management to avoid tool sprawl.
+Pros include reliable AI-driven personalization and centralized management to avoid tool sprawl.
 However, it may require more initial setup for smaller teams.
 Pricing starts with a free tier, scaling up for enterprise needs, though specific details vary based on usage.

 Strapi: Open-Source Flexibility